Engin-Boot/get-started/look-forward.md

 - Submit your best effort
 - Precision is more valuable than correctness
-Only then, your failures will help you succeed.
+This way, your failures will help you succeed.
 - Seek reviews
 - Make _reasonable_ assumptions